jemojeremmy/react-hooks-state-and-events-lab/README.md

 In this lab, you'll update state and get more practice with the `useState` hook.

-It's recommended that you run `npm start` and work on this in the browser **before** running tests.
+It's recommended that you run `
+` and work on this in the browser
+**before** running tests.
 Try to get your app to match the demo!
 Once you've built out the components below, run `npm test` to see if your code passes the tests.